walterrowe/ansible/README.md

     - debug: var=my_strings
 ```

-You can loop through two lists in parallel using "with_together".
+You can loop through multiple lists in parallel using "with_together".
 See [with_together.yml](https://github.com/walterrowe/ansible/blob/master/with_together.yml).
+The example below shows two lists and references them as item.0 and item.1.
+If you have more lists, reference them as item.3, item.4, etc.

 ```
 vms_list:[